 Staff have received internal and external research awards for their innovative work and social impact in the community.
 The professional practice of staff with national governing bodies of sport provides opportunities for applied research specifically designed to support athletics, canoeing, climbing, football, hockey, modern pentathlon, shooting, swimming, and sports for disabled athletes.

 Conceptualized Arts Practices (CAP) supports research activity in the areas of Music, Dance, Drama & Performing Arts and is closely linked with the Department of Contemporary Arts.
-CAP has four Research Groups:
+CAP has the following Research Groups: